Know what you're looking for? Use the quicklinks to jump to the relevant section:

 Back to top

 What can I do to improve my score?

-The idea here is to turn yourself into the perfect borrower, at least in the eyes of a credit card or loan company.
+The idea here is to turn yourself into the perfect borrower, at least in the eyes of a car finance, loan or credit card company.
 To do this, it helps if you:

 Get yourself on the electoral register.